tonylixu/docker-compose/examples/zimbra/zimproxy/README.md

    * A reverse proxy can hide the topology and characteristics of your bacn-end servers by removing the need for direct internet access to them, you can place your reverse proxy in an internet facing DMZ.

+4. Authentication
+   * You can use your reverse proxy to provide a single point of authentication for all HTTP requests.

+5. SSL Termination
+   * Here the reverse proxy handles incoming HTTPS connections, decrypting the requests and passing unencrypted requests on to the web servers.

+6. Caching
+   * Currently memcached module is used to achieve caching of upstream routes to mailstores on a per end-client basis.
+This significantly reduces the route lookup time thereby improving the total time required to process the request and boost performance.

+7. Centralised Logging and Auditing
+   * Because all HTTP requests are routed through the reverse proxy, it makes an excellent point for logging and auditing.

+8. URL Rewriting
+   * Sometimes the URL scheme that a legacy application presents is not ideal for discovery or search engine optimisation.
+A reverse proxy can rewrite URLs before passing them on to your back-end servers.